 An 1860s concrete shed is an unusual choice for a renovation project but Imelda and Matt Jones of Co Sligo were the perfect couple to take on the challenge.

 Self-builders are in many ways key drivers to innovation, often seeking the most environmentally friendly and cutting-edge solutions to their home building projects, almost always going above and beyond the building regulations requirements.
-Tom and Patricia are a perfect example of this phenomenon; when the couple moved from Wales to Ireland back in 2005, they embraced technologies that were hard to come by, yet nowadays are run-of-the-mill.
+Matt and Imelda are a perfect example of this phenomenon; when the couple moved from Wales to Ireland back in 2005, they embraced technologies that were hard to come by, yet nowadays are run-of-the-mill.

 Their challenge was to convert an old stable, cattle shed and hay loft into a dwelling.
-Patricia grew up in the adjacent parochial house, which her parents had turned into a family home in the mid 1970s.
+Imelda grew up in the adjacent parochial house, which her parents had turned into a family home in the mid 1970s.